 - Check the Condition of the Roof

 Roofs are probably the most expensive part of a constructed property.
 It is also one of the most expensive things in a house to get repaired.
 So, before moving ahead with the deal, ask the seller about the condition of the roof or better yet, just get up there and check it yourself.
 If you are not planning to spend a whole heap of money on repairs and maintenance of a newly bought house, I would suggest not buying one with a shoddy roof.

-While looking out for these warning signs will, in most situations, save you from making a bad purchase decision, hiring a buyers agent Washington DC to look into the nitty-gritties of the houses you are interested, is a more practical approach.
+While looking out for these warning signs will, in most situations, save you from making a bad purchase decision, hiring a buyers agent to look into the nitty-gritty of the houses you are interested, is a more practical approach.